 New models that provide the skills necessary to succeed in today's global economy may have the potential to be engines of upward mobility in the future.
-But, if we focus solely on economic outcomes to write higher education policy, and fail to look at the intangible benefits of higher education, we may be placing an insurmountable obstacle in front of the academy door for thousands of students who are taking their first step into higher education.
+But, if we focus solely on economic outcomes to write higher education policies, and fail to look at the intangible benefits of higher education, we may be missing a lot of opportunities for a lot of people.
 A four-year college may not be for everyone, but it should be available to all who are academically qualified to attend and wish to pursue it.
 Protecting that access, while incentivizing new models that serve today's students, will make higher education work for all of America's working families.
 Thank you Madam Chairwoman, I yield back.